deep-research/victorslibrary-gridsome/content/band/strange-people-in-pain.md

 ## {{ $frontmatter.title }}

-Collaboration With Victor Fisher and Aaron Schreiber
+Collaboration With Victor Fisher and Aaron Schreiber.